Next rated chess tournament March 2nd (Sunday), from 2 - 6 PM.

 What age is appropriate for a kid to join the chess club?

-Currently we have advanced players (Rooks) in grades 3 to 8 who are actively learning and participating in our weekly club meetings.
-Intermediate players (Bishops, Knights) range from grades 2 to 5.
+Currently we have advanced players (Rooks) in grades 3 to 9 who are actively learning and participating in our weekly club meetings.
+Intermediate players (Knights) range from grades 2 to 5.
 Young intermediate players (Passed Pawns) range from grades 1st to 2nd grade.
-The new Pawns class is open to players in grades 2 - 5.
-Age is just one of many factors to be considered when deciding when is the right time to begin learning the game; others include a kid's interest, whether there are other chess players in the family, etc. Kids should be able to write in their workbooks, and...
-Read More
+The beginner Pawns class is open to players in grades 2 - 6.
+Age is just one of many factors to be considered when deciding when is the right time to begin learning the game; others include a kid's interest, whether there are other chess players in the family, etc. Players are expected to spend some time every week independently solving chess puzzles/reading as self-learning is an important component of the game.

 Are private lessons required?